The attack at the Pelindaba nuclear facility took place early Thursday morning, reported the Pretoria News.

 The invaders reportedly used a ladder belonging to the facility's fire department to scale a security wall and thus gained entry..

 A police spokesman told Pretoria News there had been no arrests in the attack.
-Reports make no mention of terrorism as a possible motive.
+Reports make no mention of terrorism as a possible motive."Not meant to happen."
+But if you leave things like ladders laying around and doors open, the best laid plans are worthless.

 "A case of armed robbery and attempted murder are being investigated," the spokesman said.